There are an incredible 63 National Parks in the USA.

 What about National Monuments in the USA?

-National Monument are equally exciting to seek out as you road trip your way around the United States.
-National Monuments are protected for their historical or archaeological significance.
+National Monuments are equally exciting to seek out on a road trip around the United States.
+They are protected for their historical or archaeological significance.

 Every state has either a National Park or a National Monument, except poor old Delaware!
-As just a brief summery of other National Sites in the USA there are:
+As just a brief summary of other National Sites in the USA, there are:

 - 11 National Battlefields